 Mark: Yeah, well, it’s not acceptable here.
 So.
 Alright, so what are we doing today?

-Howie: We’re going to talk about SEO, Search Engine Optimization.
+Howie: We’re going to talk about dental SEO marketing, Search Engine Optimization.
 Now that’s a term that probably most of us are familiar with.
 But what we’re going to do is take a look at what is it?
 What is it really?
 What’s going on with that?
 And, yeah, that’s, that’s what we’d like to talk about today.

-Mark: Alright, so we, we hear questions from even our own clients and even our own SEO clients, the ones that don’t bother opening up there report every month.
+Mark: Alright, so we, we hear questions from even our own clients and even our own dental SEO clients, the ones that don’t bother opening up there report every month.
 But um, but we also hear from the general dental public, you see it on forums on Facebook, DentalTown, you see these questions like, is SEO worth it?
 What is it?
 I’m not sure if my guy or gal is doing a good job.
-It’s like this.
-It’s like this.
-It’s like the unicorn, right?
+It’s like this, it’s like this, it’s like the unicorn, right?
 Or Bigfoot? it?
 It’s, it’s, it’s a mystery, right?
 Like, they don’t know why they’re paying money.
 And they don’t know if the person they’re paying money to is actually doing a job.
 And, beyond that they can’t really quantify if the job they’re doing is actually returning patients.

 Howie: Right there.
 Is this tough for the ROI, you know,